GJQu/GJQu.github.io/_pages/about.md

 ### What I Do

 My interests are broad and include:
-- Labor Economics
+- Labor and Health Economics
 - Causal Inference
+- Experimental Methods
+- Market Design and Game Theory
 - Machine Learning
-- Web Development
 - Open Source

 ### More About Me